mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/module1.rst

   * `F5 cloud libs <https://github.com/F5Networks/f5-cloud-libs>`_

+.. note:: We will review this in more details in lab4

 Application deployment in a SSG - VMWARE
 ----------------------------------------

-To ensure the traffic goes through the SSG as expected, application will be deployed in a certain manner:
+To ensure the traffic goes through the ``SSG`` as expected, application will be deployed in a certain manner:

-* When the app is deployed from BIG-IQ, it will receive a Virtual server IP.
+* When the app is deployed from ``BIG-IQ``, it will receive a Virtual server IP.
 * This VS IP will be configured:

   * On all Tier 2 VEs.
 This IP will be used to setup the relevant ADC config on all the Virtual edition sitting on tier2.
 They will have have an **identical** Setup
-  * On the tier 1 cluster.
-BIG-IQ will setup a virtual server with the same IP and the following configuration
+  * On the tier 1 cluster. ``BIG-IQ`` will setup a virtual server with the same IP and the following configuration

       * address translation will be disabled